artbindu/closed_unit-test-cmd-auto-Generator/README.md

 # Unit-Test Generator File #
-if you have unitest files in format `.test.js` or `.test.ts`, then auto generate the single unit-test file command in format `npm run test:file <file_name>`
+if you have unitest files in format `.test.js` or `.test.ts`, then auto generate the single unit-test file command in format `npm run test:file <unite-test_file_name>`

 # node-app